10 Tips for the best headshot photos

 1. Let me know about any requirements you have for the headshots (before you arrive at the studio!)
 Is your company asking for a specific look with the lighting or a particular crop?
 Background color?
 Send me inspiration images that help determine the style want.
 I need this information before your session, so that I can set up before you arrive.

 2. Invest in professional hair and makeup.
 I work with several different professional hair and make up artists, and they are worth every penny.
 When my clients invest in professional hair and makeup I see a big improvement in how much more confident they feel in the photos, and how happy my clients are with the final product.
+For my clients who prefer not to have professional hair and makeup, I keep hair spray and matte powder in my studio for touch-ups.

 3. Think of three key words you’d like to project in your photos.
 Want to look confident, strong and brave?
 Or, approachable, trustworthy and patient?
 Communicating the way you’d like to appear in your photos will help with lighting, posing and style.